hugo-hur/link-crawler-from-sqs/README.md

 # link-crawler-from-sqs
-Reads url:s from sqs, opens them, crawls links to threads and pushes them to s3
+Reads url:s from sqs, opens them, crawls those pages for links to threads and pushes those links to sqs